Outer Space:

 Space Law

-Maître Dr. Guillaume Loonis Quélen practices space law with a rigorous approach, drawing on training received at the European Centre for Space Law (ECSL) of the European Space Agency (ESA).
-His background in maritime law enables him to address contemporary space-related issues using well-established legal frameworks: liability, the status of objects, insurability, international cooperation, and export controls.
+His background in maritime law enables him to address contemporary space-related legal challenges through well-established legal frameworks: liability, the status of space objects, insurability, international cooperation, and export controls.

 His work is structured around three main areas: